Skip to content

 Can I migrate to asyncio without rewriting my entire codebase?

 Yes.
-By using asyncio.to_thread() or loop.run_in_executor(), you can wrap legacy blocking functions in async-compatible coroutines.
-This enables incremental migration while preserving existing business logic until it can be refactored to native async I/O.
+Wrap legacy blocking functions with asyncio.to_thread() or loop.run_in_executor() so they run on a thread pool while coroutines await them.
+This enables incremental migration that preserves existing business logic until each path can be rewritten to native async I/O.

 How do I prevent event loop starvation during migration?

-Never run blocking I/O or heavy CPU tasks directly on the main event loop.
-Always offload them to a dedicated ThreadPoolExecutor or ProcessPoolExecutor.
-Monitor loop latency with loop.slow_callback_duration and set it to 0.1 seconds to catch accidental blocking early.
+Never run blocking I/O or CPU work directly on the loop.
+Offload it to a dedicated ThreadPoolExecutor or ProcessPoolExecutor, and watch loop.slow_callback_duration (set to about 0.1s) to catch accidental blocking early.

 What is the safest way to cut over traffic without dropping requests?

-Implement a dual-path router controlled by a dynamic feature flag.
-Route a small percentage of traffic to the async path, validate metrics, then gradually increase allocation.
-Use connection draining and executor.shutdown(wait=True) to ensure in-flight requests complete before decommissioning the thread pool.
+Use a dual-path router controlled by a dynamic feature flag.
+Send a small percentage of traffic to the async path, validate metrics, then ramp gradually.
+Drain in-flight requests and call executor.shutdown(wait=True) before retiring the thread pool so nothing is dropped.

 How do I debug deadlocks that span threads and async tasks?

-Use structured logging with unique request IDs across both boundaries.
-Enable PYTHONASYNCIODEBUG=1 in staging to detect unawaited coroutines and long-running callbacks.
-In production, trace thread waits and async task states using asyncio.all_tasks() and threading.enumerate() to identify cross-boundary lock contention.
+Tag logs with a unique request ID across both boundaries, enable PYTHONASYNCIODEBUG=1 in staging to surface unawaited coroutines and long callbacks, and cross-reference asyncio.all_tasks() with threading.enumerate() to find cross-boundary lock contention.